frobnitzem/autoQCT/README.md

 (spatially) by a cluster
 geometry that possesses the "inner-shell" property.

-We use the definitions of "an inner-shell cluster is one where all ligands of X are inner-shell", and, further, "a water is inner-shell if it has an H atom within a distance of λ from any atom in X."
+We define "an inner-shell cluster as one where all ligands of X are inner-shell", and, further, "a water is inner-shell if it has an H atom within a distance of λ from any atom in X."
 This is a natural answer for anions, where the variety